Nish232003/Soil-Sync/README.md

 ## 🧠 How It Works

 The core of SOIL SYNC is a machine learning pipeline that ingests and processes IoT sensor data.
-It utilizes various classification models, such as **Logistic Regression** and **Random Forest**, to classify the soil's fertility status based on key chemical and physical properties[cite: 17].
+It utilizes various classification models, such as **Logistic Regression** and **Random Forest**, to classify the soil's fertility status based on key chemical and physical properties.
 The results are then presented on a clear and intuitive dashboard.

 ***